-This is an easy one and as you’ll have guessed it consists of any two cards of the same rank together with another two cards of the same rank.
-The strongest pair decides on the winning hand, and if the players share the same highest combo, the ranking of the second pair decides.
+This is an easy one.
+Probably you’ll have guessed it, but it consists of any two cards of the same rank together with another two cards of the same rank.
+The strongest pair decides on the winning hand.
+If the players share the same highest combo, the ranking of the second pair decides.
 In the event that they’ve got identical two pairs, the winner is chosen based on the 5th card.

 The worst you can do is to get any five card hand not mentioned above.
 Clearly, the highest ranking card wins when more than one players show identical hands.

 Some poker variants feature additional winning hands, as is the case with Omaha Hi-Lo.
 In this game the pot is split in half, rewarding both the best high hand and the best qualified low hand.